TerriaJS/terriajs/architecture/0005-root-group-ids-and-shareKeys.md

 |-------|------|------|
 | Write v7 autoID `shareKeys` | Can change catalog structure and preserve old v7 share links.<br/>Can remove opaque autoID conversion in share link conversion | Makes catalog JSON less readable, may be confusing to some users. |
 | Create random IDs by default for all catalog members | Encourages usage of proper IDs. <br/>Can remove autoID conversion.<br/>Prevents changing IDs with `$magda-map-config-id` root group ID. | Makes catalog JSON less readable.<br/>Requires v7 autoID `shareKeys` |

+Option 1: yes + yes for default

+Option 2: yes + give warning to users to not change IDs

 ## Consequences